tonethar/IGME-235-Shared/sg/sg-2.md

 <hr>

 ## Chapter 4 - Creating a Simple Page
 *This fairly short chapter covers how to construct a simple web page and add styles to it.
-Most of this should be review of concepts that we have already govered in class.*
+Most of this should be review of concepts that we have already covered in class.*

 Here are the 5 basic steps of creating a web page: